 Mathematics is the universal language essential to formulate and express ideas in science and engineering.
 As societies become more sophisticated and technical, mathematics plays increasingly important roles in other areas, such as business and the social sciences.
 As probably the oldest and most basic science, it provides the key to understanding the major technological achievements of our time.

-Applied Mathematics: For students interested in mathematics for the purpose of using it broadly in various areas of application and for students interested in continuing on to graduate work in applied mathematics and related areas.
+Applied Mathematics: UT Dallas also offers courses for students interested in mathematics for the purpose of using it broadly in various areas of application and for students interested in continuing on to graduate work in applied mathematics or related areas.

 Students interested in obtaining both a BS in mathematical sciences and teacher certification in the state of Texas should consult the Office of Teacher Education for specific requirements as soon as possible after formal admission to the University.

 UT Dallas graduates with degrees in mathematical sciences leave the university well prepared for graduate school or careers in a business or technical environment.
-Available emphases in statistics and applied mathematics ensure that candidates can tailor their future career by having targeted their educational background to their subdiscipline of choice.
-Actuary, the “best job” listed at Careercast, is represented at UT Dallas in mathematical sciences:
+Available emphases in statistics and mathematics ensure that candidates can tailor their future career by having targeted their educational background to their subdiscipline of choice.
+The jobs of a mathematician, statistician and actuary consistently appear among the top jobs in the rankings of 200 jobs by CareerCast’s Jobs Rated Almanac based upon factors such as work environment, income, hiring outlook and stress.

 The University’s Career Center is an important resource for students pursuing their careers.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and connecting with campus recruiters, among other services.